acceleratescience/acceleratescience.github.io/_events/ai-for-science-summit-2025.md

 T﻿he meetings will be held in person at the Department of Computer Science and Technology at the University of Cambridge and will be available online for those joining remotely.

 T﻿he poster list for all events can be found [here](/assets/uploads/2025-ai-for-science-summit-poster-details_digital.pdf).

-**Registration**

-A﻿s of 19 November 2025, in-person registration is now full.

-If you would like to register virtually or be added to the waitlist in case an in-person place becomes free, please make use of [our virtual and waitlist registration form](https://forms.office.com/Pages/ResponsePage.aspx?id=RQSlSfq9eUut41R7TzmG6bVVsyU9DSpOsyxmYdYCiK5UQzU4T0hOR1pCQjY0SEtUQVFTTDNRSE1TUC4u).

 *C﻿onference Dinner Sponsor*